Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

 Cloud DLP can discover any potential leakage of customer data, credit card numbers, other PII, and intellectual property using a library of predefined or custom data types or AI based data models.
 Once a data threat is discovered, Cloud DLP can block the traffic entirely or simply prevent the leakage.
 For example, an email containing sensitive data could be blocked or an attachment containing confidential data could be removed from the email message.

-Cloud DLP differs from Network DLP and Endpoint DLP in that it is specifically designed to protect cloud data as opposed to data that may reside on internal networks or endpoints.
+It’s important to differentiate Cloud DLP from Network DLP and Endpoint DLP.
+Essentially, Cloud DLP is specifically designed to protect cloud data as opposed to data that may reside on internal networks or endpoints.

 Typically, Cloud DLP will: